Degenerative Disc Disease

 Painful discs in the neck or low back are common causes of severe pain and disability.
 Unlike other tissues of the body, there is very little blood supply to the disc.
 As a result, once the disc is injured, it cannot repair itself and the discs can start to deteriorate.
 Conventional treatment has been focused on improving neck and back strength through physical activity, epidural injections, pain medications and nerve ablations.
 Until recently, therapies did not exist to regenerate the degenerative process in a vertebral disc, often leaving surgical intervention as the only option if other non-operative treatment options have failed.

-In appropriate patients, early research has shown the bone marrow concentrate (stem cell) procedures have increased the volume of the discs after treatment as well as significantly reduce pain related to the degenerated discs.
-We are excited to offer these new and innovative techniques for patients as a part of our comprehensive non-operative treatment regimen.
+In appropriate patients, early research has shown the bone marrow concentrate (stem cell) procedures have the potential to increase the volume of the discs after treatment as well as reduce pain related to the degenerated discs.

 Call to schedule an appointment to discuss your treatment options with one of our physicians to determine if stem cell treatment is appropriate for you.